-Information Literacy in post-secondary and secondary education and in online learning; educational technology; inquiry-based learning
+Information Literacy and its assessment in post-secondary and secondary education; educational technology; inquiry-based learning

 Laverty, C. (2011).e-Learning wiki for librarians: An ideas playground.Created for CARL e-learning group and updated to include information on library preparation for the Ontario Quality Assurance Framework. http://library.queensu.ca/wiki/elearning/

 Laverty, C & Fullerton, A. (2010).
 Knowledge Ontario: Funding cuts jeopardize worthy project.
 InsideOCULA, 42, 1-3.